datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <hr>

+Use `cd` to go into the `dental` directory and then run `git log`.
-What are the first few characters of the most recent commit in the `dental` repository?
+What are the first four characters of the hash of the most recent commit?

 *** =instructions
-- abc123f6
+- bedc
-- 2e1b743c
+- 2e1b
-- 2e952d6e
+- 2e95
+- None of the above.

 *** =hint